Constructing pseudo-Anosovs from expanding interval maps

 $F$ maps junctions into junctions, so $F^n(C')$ must be contained in a junction for each $n \geq 1$.
 But $\pi(F^n(C'))=f^n(f(c))$, so by the same argument as before, $\pi^{-1}(f^n(f(c)))$ contains a junction for each $n$.
 Repeating this procedure for all critical points shows that $\pi^{-1}(x)$ contains a junction for each $x \in \PC(f)$. \end{proof}

-\begin{ex} We revisit Example \ref{ex:gpA}, demonstrated in Figure \ref{fig:gpA}. $\PC(f)$ consists of the purple, blue, and red points, and the thick interval map $F$ has a junction for each of these.
-Note that $F$ also has a junction for the green point $c_2=2\lambda^{-1}$, despite the fact that $c_2$ is not a postcritical point.
+\begin{ex} We revisit Example \ref{ex:gpA}, demonstrated in Figure \ref{fig:gpA}. $\PC(f)$ consists of the first, second, and fourth heavily drawn points, and the thick interval map $F$ has a junction for each of these.
+Note that $F$ also has a junction for the third point $c_2=2\lambda^{-1}$, despite the fact that $c_2$ is not a postcritical point.
 This junction is not strictly necessary, since no junction maps into it, but it does allow us to identify the transition matrices of $F$ and $f$: each is given by

 One checks that $\chi_W(t)=t(t^2-2t-1)$ has dominant root $\lambda=1+\sqrt{2}$, the growth rate of $f$.
 Eliminating the extraneous junction over $c_2$ has the effect of combining the second and third subintervals, producing a new transition matrix